ansys/pyacp/version/dev/_sources/user_guide/howto/launch_configuration.rst.txt

     acp = pyacp.launch_acp(launch_mode="docker_compose")

-The ``config`` parameter can be used to fully customize the launch of ACP at runtime.
+You may use the ``config`` parameter to fully customize the launch of ACP at runtime.
 This parameter expects a configuration object matching the selected ``launch_mode``:

 - :class:`.DirectLaunchConfig` for the ``direct`` launch mode.